JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 >
 {type="tip"}

-> This project requires `Gradle 6.7` or newer, however it is recommended to use the latest Gradle available.
+> This project requires `Gradle 6.7` or newer, however, it is recommended to use the latest available Gradle version.
 > Update it with:
 > ```Bash
 > ./gradlew wrapper --gradle-version=VERSION